sunset1215/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TaskManager` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Add Task
+#### Use case: Add task

 **MSS**

-1. User requests to add a task
+1. User requests to add a task.
-2. User types `add TASK_NAME [START_TIME] [END_TIME] [TIMELEFT]`
-3. User is notified that the task got added<br>
+2. System notifies user that the task is added successfully and displays the newly added task.<br>
 Use case ends.

 **Extensions**

 2a.
 Task already exists

 > 2a1.
-The user is notified that the task already exists
+System displays feedback that the task already exists.

+2b.
+Invalid command format entered

+> 2b1.
+System notifies user that the command entered is invalid and correct usage of the command.

-#### Use case: SetComplete
+#### Use case: Complete task

 **MSS**

+1. User requests to list tasks or find tasks.
+2. System displays list of tasks.
-1. User requests to set a task as completed
+3. User requests to set a task in the list as complete.
-2. User types `setcomplete TASK_INDEX`
-3. User is notified that the task was marked as completed<br>
+4. System notifies user that the task is set as complete successfully.
 Use case ends.

 **Extensions**

-2a.
-The task was already completed
+3a.
+Task was already set as complete.
-2b.
-The task doesn't exist

-> 2a1.The user is notified that the task was already completed
+> 3a1.
+System notifies user that the task was already set as complete.

+3b.
+Specified task index is invalid

-> 2b1.The user is notified that the task was not found
+> 3b1.
+System notifies user that the task index provided is invalid.

-#### Use case: Delete
+#### Use case: Delete task

 **MSS**

+1. User requests to list tasks or find tasks.
+2. System displays list of tasks.
-1. User requests to delete a task.
+3. User requests to delete a task in the list.
-2. User types `delete TASK_INDEX`
-3. User is notified that the task was deleted<br>
+4. System notifies user that the task was deleted.<br>
 Use case ends.

 **Extensions**

-2a.
-The task doesn't exist
+3a.
+Task does not exist

-> 2a1.The user is notified that the task was not found
+> 3a1.
+System notifies user that the task was not found.

+3b.
+Specified task index is invalid

+> 3b1.
+System notifies user that the task index provided is invalid.

-#### Use case: Find
+#### Use case: Find tasks

 **MSS**

 1. User requests to find a task.
-2. User types `find KEYWORD [MORE KEYWORDS]`
-3. We display a list of tasks that match given keywords<br>
+2. System displays a list of tasks that match given keywords.<br>
 Use case ends.

 **Extensions**

-2a.
+1a.
 No match found

-> 2a1.
-We notify the user that there was no match found
+> 1a1.
+System displays an empty list.

-#### Use case: Edit
+#### Use case: Edit task

 **MSS**

-1. User requests to edit a task.
+1. User requests to list tasks or find tasks.
-2. User types `edit TASK_INDEX”`
-3. We display the task with the given TASK_INDEX
+2. System displays list of tasks.
-4. We copy the task in the prompt
+3. User requests to edit a task in the list.
-5. The user is allowed to modify it<br>
+4. System updates the displayed list.<br>
 Use case ends.

 **Extensions**

-2a.
-The task doesn’t exist
+3a.
+Task does not exist

-> 2a1.
-The user is notified that the task was not found
+> 3a1.
+System notifies user that the task was not found.

+3b.
+Specified task index is invalid

+> 3b1.
+System notifies user that the task index provided is invalid.

-#### Use case: View
+#### Use case: List tasks

 **MSS**

-1. User requests to view a task.
+1. User requests to list tasks due today.
-2. User types `view TASK_INDEX`
-3. We display the task with the given TASK_INDEX <br>
+2. System displays list of tasks due today.<br>
 Use case ends.

-**Extensions**
+1a.
+User requests to list all tasks.

+> 1a1.
+System displays list of all tasks.

+1b.
+User requests to list completed tasks.

+> 1b1.
+System displays list of completed tasks.

+1c.
+User requests to list pending tasks.

+> 1c1.
+System displays list of pending tasks.

 2a.
-The task doesn’t exist
+No tasks found

 > 2a1.
-The user is notified that the task was not found
+System displays an empty list.

-#### Use case: List
+#### Use case: Undo previous commands

 **MSS**

-1. User requests to list a task.
+1. User requests to undo the previous command.
-2. User types `list`
-3. We display the tasks available for today<br>
+2. System notifies user that the command was undone.<br>
 Use case ends.

 **Extensions**

-2a.
-There are no tasks for today

-> 2a1.
-The user is notified that there are no available tasks for today

-#### Use case: Undo

-**MSS**

-1. User requests to list a task.
-2. User types `undo`
-3. User is notified that the last command was undone and we display which command was undone<br>
-Use case ends.

-**Extensions**

-2a.
+1a.
 There is no command to undo

-> 2a1.
+> 1a1.
 The user is notified that there is no command to undo

-#### Use case: Help
+#### Use case: Change storage location

 **MSS**

-1. User requests for help.
+1. User requests to change the storage location.
-2. User types `help`
-3. Helpful information is then displayed <br>
+2. System notifies user that the storage location has been changed.<br>
 Use case ends.

 **Extensions**

-Use case ends.

-#### Use case: Store

-**MSS**

-1. User requests to chnage the storage location.
-2. User types `store FILE_LOCATION`
-3. User is notified of the storage location specified has been set.<br>
-Use case ends.

-**Extensions**

-2a.
+1a.
 Storage location does not exist

-> 2a1.
-The user is notified that the the storage location does not exist.
+> 1a1.
+System notifies user that the the storage location does not exist.

-2b.
-Storage Location does not have enough space

-> 2b1.
-The user is notified that the disk specified is full.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
 5. Should be able to retrieve a given event/deadline in 1s when searching.